 “Even though the medical date of death occurred in 2016, Jason Milby murdered Bryce Shannon on July 14, 2011.
 We did not know the precise date that little boy would succumb to his injuries, but we knew it would ultimately happen.
 Today, Bryce and his family finally received justice for the life that was effectively taken back in July of 2011,” said Warren County Prosecutor David P. Fornshell.

-He commended Detectives Terry Dunkel and Randy Peagler of the Springboro Police Department, Assistant Prosecutors Julie Kraft and Travis Vieux, Victim Witness Coordinator Melissa Kennard, and Legal Assistant Jaclyn Zaczek for their work on the case.Grab the FREE WDTN News App for iPhone or Android.
+He commended Detectives Terry Dunkel and Randy Peagler of the Springboro Police Department, Assistant Prosecutors Julie Kraft and Travis Vieux, Victim Witness Coordinator Melissa Kennard, and Legal Assistant Jaclyn Zaczek for their work on the case.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.